server-os/server-image/docs/dev-upgrade.md

 spaces and sorting with `sed -e 's/ \+/ /g' | sort` will be necessary.

-Unfortunately, that diff won't include a list of the properties modified on the SMF _service_ itself since SMF snapshots in SmartOS do not track properties set at the service level.
+Unfortunately, that diff won't include a list of the properties modified on the SMF _service_ itself since SMF snapshots in ServerOS do not track properties set at the service level.
 To find those properties, it might be possible to logically compare the XML produced from: